 - Incubate at approximately 88 F (31 C).

 - Check after 12 hours.
-At this point the mold will have started to grow and the tempeh will start generating its own heat.
+At this point the mold will have started to grow and the tempeh will start to generate its own heat.
 Depending on what you are using for incubation, you may need to lower the temperature.

 - The tempeh will be done sometime between 24 and 48 hours.
 It’s done when the mold has thickened the lentils/beans into a single dense mass.
 (There might be some grey or black mold too, but you want to stop incubation before there’s too much black mold.)